China internet users call for action against Japan in airspace spat

-BEIJING, Nov 27 (Reuters) - Chinese internet users are calling for tough measures to enforce China’s new airspace defence zone over waters disputed with Japan, with many saying only war will teach Japan not to mess with Chinese sovereignty.
+BEIJING (Reuters) - Chinese internet users are calling for tough measures to enforce China’s new airspace defense zone over waters disputed with Japan, with many saying only war will teach Japan not to mess with Chinese sovereignty.

 Two unarmed U.S. B-52 bombers on a training mission flew over the disputed waters on Monday night EST without informing Beijing while Japan’s two biggest airlines also flew through the zone on Wednesday.